 Boa constrictors are large, heavy-bodied snakes in the family Boidae.
 Native to tropical regions in the Americas and the Caribbean, these snakes love the heat.

-They’re commonly found in the wild, and also popular as pets.
 Though they are often nicknamed “boas,” boa constrictors are a distinct species.
 Their family contains 48 other species of boa, according to the Integrated Taxonomic Information System.

 Boa constrictors can grow to between 3 and 13 feet long, depending on various factors we’ll get into later.
-Regarding appearances, typical boa constrictors are usually brown, grey or cream-colored, with reddish-brown “saddle” shaped markings.
+Regarding appearances, typical boa constrictors are usually brown, gray or cream-colored, with reddish-brown “saddle” shaped markings.

 However, boa constrictor breeders have produced many different color “morphs” or variations over the years.

-As their name suggests, boas capture prey by constricting (squeezing) them to death.
+Boas capture prey by constricting (squeezing) them to death.
 Most people who own boa constrictors feed them pre-killed prey, as it’s safer for the snake.
 Still, their instinct to constrict is strong.
 They will still strangle already-dead prey before eating it.

 What Types of Boa Constrictor Exist?